Award Winning Bingo Sites - Fair Play & Customer Service

-Paddy Power Bingo is a big name Playtech / Virtue Fusion bingo site with a large selection of games and promotions (including some exclusive ones) every day, all delivered with a unique sense of humour read more...
+Paddy Power Bingo is a big name Playtech / Virtue Fusion bingo site with a large selection of games and promotions (including some exclusive ones) every day, all read more...

 Online Bingo – Is It Fixed?

 Online bingo in the UK is heavily regulated by the Gambling Commission and UK bingo sites are amongst the most reputable in the world.
 Winners of bingo industry awards for social responsibility and fair play in the last couple of years include Mecca Bingo (and parent group the Rank Organisation) and Bingo.com (and parent group Unibet), with Paddy Power Bingo coming second by a tiny margin.
 The EGR Operator Awards (for all types of iGaming not just bingo) also have a social responsibility award and Unibet have won there too, as have Tombola.
 Despite this many players apparently harbour a suspicion that all is not as it should be.